Klik hier om dit bericht in het Nederlands te lezen.

 ‘Are you sure about that?
 Because right now I’d say you’re in much more trouble than we are.
 In case you haven’t figured it out yet: we’ve just killed our teacher, beat you unconscious and locked you up afterwards.
 So I think you’re in a much less favourable position than we are, because who knows what else we’re capable of?’

-‘Don’t think I didn’t overhear your conversations when I was in that closet.
+‘Don’t think I didn’t overhear your conversation when I was in that closet.
 I know you didn’t mean to kill Mr Thompson.
 You’re not going to hurt me!’

 ‘I wouldn’t be too sure about that!’
-Roxanne tried to hold on to her role as a merciless murderer for a little longer when his mobile phone caugt her eye.
-Without warning she groped into her teacher’s pocket who was too startled to stop her and took out the phone.
+Roxanne tried to hold on to her role as a merciless murderer for a little longer when Mr Carter’s mobile phone caugt her eye.
+Without a warning, she groped into her teacher’s pocket, who was too startled to stop her, and took out the phone.

-After she saw it was recording their conversation, she disappointedly looked at Mr Carter.
+After she saw it was recording their conversation, she looked at Mr Carter disappointed.

 ‘Well, it’s pretty stupid to let your hostage keep his phone,’ he said.

-Roxanne quickly checked all made calls and responded: ‘It’s even more stupid to just record your hostage-taker if you could’ve called emergency services instead.
+Roxanne quickly checked all the calls made and replied: ‘It’s even more stupid to just record your hostage-taker if you could’ve called emergency services instead.
 Even Charlotte would’ve thought about that, right Charlotte?’

 ‘Eh … Yeah, sure.
 Of course I would’ve thought about that!
 That’s pretty obvious, isn’t it?’ she replied without too much confidence.